webrecorder/browsertrix-crawler/README.md

 Initial support for development of Browsertrix Crawler, was provided by [Kiwix](https://kiwix.org/).
 The initial functionality for Browsertrix Crawler was developed to support the [zimit](https://github.com/openzim/zimit) project in a collaboration between.
 Webrecorder and Kiwix, and this project has been split off from Zimit into a core component of Webrecorder.

-Additional support for Browsertrix Crawler, including the development of the including 0.4.x version has been provided by Portico.
+Additional support for Browsertrix Crawler, including the development of features in the including 0.4.x version has been provided by [Portico](https://www.portico.org/).

 License